-In this interview spotlight, we chat with Kevin Beadles about his newest project, influences, navigating the digital world and more.
+In this interview spotlight, I chat with Pauline about her musical style, motivations, challenges and more.

-Full Q&A along with links and the video for All Down For Austin below.
+Full Q&A along with links and music below.

-What led you down this path of music and what motivates you to stay the course?
+What led you down this path of music and what motivates you to keep going?

-How is your new release different than previous ones?
-Did you set out to accomplish anything specific?
+How is this new release different than previous ones?
+Were you trying to accomplish anything specific?

-Do you face any challenges as an indie musician in a digital age?
-On the flip side, how has technology helped you (if it has)?
+Name one or two challenges you face as an indie musician in this oversaturated, digital music age?
+How has technology helped you (since we know it does help)?

-Where can we follow you online and hear more music?
+Where is the best place to connect with you online and discover more music?

 Anything else before we sign off?